§ 1 Applicability of conditions

 The supplier's warranty is restricted - subject to the stipulations of §7 "Liability" - to the reworking and redelivery of parts (as per the choice of the supplier) which are established to be defective due to circumstances occurring prior to the transfer of risks.
 The vendor is not liable for defects which only occur later on, in particular those which only occur during processing or as a consequence thereof.
 In particular, this applies to processed goods (planed goods etc.) with regard to level of dryness, dry rot, fungi, and so on.
 In addition, there is no warranty with regard to the subsequent influence of construction humidity and high artificial heat.

-Parts which have been replaced by other parts shall become the property of the vendor.
+Replaced parts become the property of the seller.

 The purchaser - following arrangements with the vendor - must allow the vendor the required time and opportunity to carry out all rework or replacement deliveries which the vendor is obliged to perform; otherwise, the vendor is not liable for any resulting consequences.
 The purchaser is only entitled to rectify a defect himself or to arrange for a third-party to rectify the defect and then to demand compensation for the incurred expenses from the vendor in urgent cases where operational safety is at risk or in order to prevent disproportionately high damages.

-In addition, the vendor shall indemnify the purchaser from any undisputed and/or legally binding claims on the part of the affected proprietor.
+In addition, the Seller shall indemnify the Buyer against undisputed or legally established claims of the respective owners of the property rights.

 The obligations of the vendor stipulated in the paragraph above are conclusive subject to the provisions of § 7 (Liability) for an infringement of industrial property rights or copyright.